-A properly maintained rainwater tank can provide good quality drinking water.
+However, a properly maintained rainwater tank can provide good quality drinking water.
 Providing the rainwater is clear, has little taste or smell and is from a well maintained water catchment system it is probably safe and unlikely to cause any illness for most users.

 People who choose to use rainwater for drinking and cooking and people who are not connected to Council’s reticulated water supply should be aware of potential risks associated with microbiological and chemical contamination.

-NSW Health provides information on how to maintain your rainwater tank for a healthy water supply.
+NSW Health provides information on how to maintain your rainwater tank for a healthy water supply

 Coffs Harbour Laboratory can provide water quality testing services for private water supplies from rainwater tanks.